leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 ### 2.2 Use Case Diagram
 ![Use Case Diagram](./use_cases/Use_Case_Diagram.png)

-- Blue: Planned until end of november
+- Blue: Planned until end of november 2024
-- Green: Planned until end of *next semester*
+- Green: Planned until end of may 2025

 ### 2.3 Technology Stack